 Southwest School of Woodworking – School Policies

-Registration for any class indicates that you have read and accepted the policies and terms of registration as described below, including the non-refundable registration fee and the cancellation policy.
+By registering for any class, you agree that you have read and accepted the policies and terms of registration as described below, including the non-refundable registration fee and the refund and cancellation policy.

 Refund and Cancellation Policy

-1. To be eligible for a refund, you must send a dated written request.
-All refunds are approved based on the postmarked date or date the email was received.
+1. To be eligible for a refund, you must send a dated written request via postal mail to Southwest School of Woodworking, 621 N. 7th Ave., Phoenix AZ 85007 or via email to firstname.lastname@example.org.
+All refunds are based on the postmarked date or date the email was received.

-2. Telephone cancellations are not accepted for refunds.
+2. Telephone or text message cancellations are not accepted for refunds.

-4. Refunds are made according to the proximity of the cancellation to the date of the class as follows:
+4. Eligibility for a refund is determined according to the proximity of the cancellation to the start date of the class, as follows:

-6. If you cancel any class and are eligible for a refund and would like your refund returned to you, it will be sent within 30 days via PayPal or via check to the postal address used in your original registration.
+6. If you are eligible for a refund and would like your refund returned to you, it will be sent by check to the postal address used in your original registration or credited back to your credit card within 30 days as of the date of cancellation.

 If for any reason, the Southwest School of Woodworking must cancel a class, all deposits and fees will be refunded within 30 days of the cancellation unless you elect to apply the funds to a later class.

-Gift Cards may be purchased at any amount from $50 – $5000.
+Gift Cards may be purchased in any amount from $50 – $5000.
 They are easily redeemed, never expire, and are transferable to another individual.
 Gift cards are non-refundable.

 Enrollment priority: All classes are filled on a first-come, first-served basis.
 In the event that a class is sold out of available spaces, the Southwest School of Woodworking may offer a waiting list.
-Students who wish to sign up for the waitlist must pay the $35 registration fee (if applicable) and the deposit.
-The waitlist is administered on a first-come, first-served basis.
+The waitlist is also administered on a first-come, first-served basis.
 In the event that space becomes available, the first wait-listed student(s) will be notified by email and will have 24 hours to notify us that they will attend, after which time the space will be offered to the next student(s) on the waitlist.
-Any wait-listed students who cannot be accommodated will receive a full refund of fees and deposits.

 Registration confirmation: Online registrations are not confirmed until payment has been processed, which can take up to 24 hours.